-The way I see it, any money that entered my life is income.
-Any income that was used to increase my net worth is savings.
-And the rest, everything that left, is spending.
+Any money that enters your life is income.
+Any income that you use to increase your net worth is savings.
+And everything that remains is spending.

-But in keeping with the theme of the article, don’t sweat the details of the above labels too much.
-Measure this one the way that works best for you.
+Don’t sweat the details of the above labels too much.
+Instead, measure this one in the way that works best for you.
 Just be consistent with it, and put all your extra energy into growing your savings rate over time!

 2. Your Time to Goal (TTG)

 Okay, here is a fun one.
 But we have to be quick about it before I get arrested for using the phrase “here is a fun one” in an article about personal finance calculations.